AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

-<properties
+---
-    pageTitle="SQL Server Availability Groups - Azure Virtual Machines - Prereq | Azure"
+title: SQL Server Availability Groups - Azure Virtual Machines - Prereq | Azure
-    description="This tutorial shows how to configure the prerequisites for creating a SQL Server Always On Availability Group in Azure VMs." services="virtual-machines"
+description: This tutorial shows how to configure the prerequisites for creating a SQL Server Always On Availability Group in Azure VMs.
-    documentationCenter="na"
-    authors="MikeRayMSFT"
-    manager="jhubbard"
-    editor="monicar"
-    tags="azure-service-management" />
-<tags
-    ms.assetid="c492db4c-3faa-4645-849f-5a1a663be55a"
-    ms.service="virtual-machines-sql"
-    ms.devlang="na"
-    ms.custom="na"
-    ms.topic="article"
-    ms.tgt_pltfrm="vm-windows-sql-server"
-    ms.workload="iaas-sql-server"
-    ms.date="03/17/2017"
-    wacn.date=""
-    ms.author="mikeray" />
+services: virtual-machines
+documentationCenter: na
+authors: MikeRayMSFT
+manager: jhubbard
+editor: monicar
+tags: azure-service-management

+ms.assetid: c492db4c-3faa-4645-849f-5a1a663be55a
+ms.service: virtual-machines-sql
+ms.devlang: na
+ms.custom: na
+ms.topic: article
+ms.tgt_pltfrm: vm-windows-sql-server
+ms.workload: iaas-sql-server
+ms.date: 03/17/2017
+wacn.date: ''
+ms.author: mikeray
+---

 # Complete prerequisites for creating Always On Availability Groups in Azure Virtual Machines

-This tutorial shows how to complete the prerequisites to create a [SQL Server Always On Availability Group on Azure Virtual Machines](/documentation/articles/virtual-machines-windows-portal-sql-availability-group-tutorial/).
+This tutorial shows how to complete the prerequisites to create a [SQL Server Always On Availability Group on Azure Virtual Machines](./virtual-machines-windows-portal-sql-availability-group-tutorial.md).
 When the prerequisites are completed, you have a domain controller, two SQL Servers, and a witness server in a single resource group.

 **Time estimate**: It may take a couple of hours to complete the prerequisites.
 Much of this time is spent creating virtual machines.